You've got questions, we've got answers!

-I've been a cosmetic tattooer for 10 years, 7 years of which have been here in Columbus.
-Not only being certified, licensed, and insured, but I have completed multiple advanced training courses, such as nano needle work, perfection training and non-laser pigment removal.
+Mandi as been a cosmetic tattooer for 11 years; 8 years of which have been here in Columbus.
+Not only certified, licensed, and insured, but she has completed multiple advanced training courses, such as nano needle work, microblading perfection training and non-laser pigment removal.

-Throughout the years, I have had many clients who went elsewhere first and then came to me to fix bad brow jobs, spending more money than they would have in the first place.
-A lot of new technicians out there are trying to build their book of business, giving deals and undercutting prices to do so.
-(Your brows are too important to gamble on a BOGO!)
+Throughout the years, she’s had many clients who go elsewhere first and then came to her to fix bad brow jobs; spending more money than they would have in the first place.
+A lot of new technicians out there are trying to build their book of business by giving deals and undercutting prices to do so.
+(Your brows and face are too important to gamble on a BOGO!)

 That being said, there are plenty of talented artists to choose from.
-I want you to have the best experience, so don’t hesitate to reach out if you have additional questions.
+Mandi wants you to have the best experience; so don’t hesitate to reach out if you have additional questions.

 When you're researching cosmetic tattoo artists, make sure you get three important pieces of information about any technician: